mizanulridhoaohana/txtai-search-engine/README.md

 ## Usage
 Data Preparation: Ensure your datasets (Amazon and Seth-website data) are in the appropriate format and placed in the data directory.

-Generate Embeddings: Run the script to generate embeddings for the datasets.
+1. Generate Embeddings: Run the script to generate embeddings for the datasets.

-### Start the Search Engine: Launch the search engine to start querying.
 ```
 main.ipynb
 ```
-### Run with Streamlit: Use Streamlit for web-based deployment.
+2. Run with Streamlit: Use Streamlit for web-based deployment.
 ```
 streamlit run app_main.py
 ```